LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SuperLUDIST.rst

 The SUNLinSol_SuperLUDIST Module
 ======================================

-The SuperLU_DIST implementation of the SUNLinearSolver module provided with SUNDIALS, SUNLinsol_SuperLUDIST, is designed to be used with the SUNMatrix_SLUNRloc SUNMatrix, and one of the serial, threaded or parallel N_Vector implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, NVECTOR_PTHREADS, NVECTOR_PARALLEL, NVECTOR_PARHYP).
+The SUNLinsol_SuperLUDIST implementation of the ``SUNLinearSolver`` class interfaces with the SuperLU_DIST library.
+This is designed to be used with the SUNMatrix_SLUNRloc :c:type:`SUNMatrix`, and one of the serial, threaded or parallel N_Vector implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, NVECTOR_PTHREADS, NVECTOR_PARALLEL, NVECTOR_PARHYP).

 .. _SUNLinSol.SuperLUDIST.Usage: